PhD in Computing

 - Three letters of recommendation from persons able to speak directly to the applicant’s ability to engage in advanced discovery and contribute new knowledge to the discipline.

 - An official transcript from each college or university attended.

-- For international students, an official TOEFL or IELTS score.
+- For international students, an official TOEFL, IELTS, ITEP, or PET score.
+See the policy of the Graduate School: https://bulletin.southalabama.edu/graduate-school/

 - A completed application for admission to the Graduate School.